ansible/ansible/docs/docsite/rst/community/development_process.rst

 rst embedded inside of the yaml file which means that certain constructs would need to be escaped so they can be interpreted by rst and not by yaml (or escaped for both yaml and rst if that's your desire).
-Each PR should use a new fragment file rather than adding to an existing one.
+Each PR **must** use a new fragment file rather than adding to an existing one, so we can trace the change back to the PR that introduced it.

 To create a changelog entry, create a new file with a unique name in the ``changelogs/fragments/`` directory.
 The file name should include the PR number and a description of the change.
 It must end with the file extension ``.yaml``.
 For example: ``40696-user-backup-shadow-file.yaml``